UBI - Unsorted Block Images

 }

-This function is called before writing buf to a physical eraseblock.
-The purpose of this function is to drop 0xFFs from the end and prevent the situation described above. ubi->min_io_size it the minimal input/output unit size which is NAND page size for NAND flashes.
+This function is called before writing the buf buffer to the PEB.
+The purpose of this function is to drop 0xFF's from the end and prevent the situation described above.
+The ubi->min_io_size is the minimal I/O unit size, which is equivalent to the NAND page size.

 Scalability issues

-Unfortunately, UBI scales linearly in terms of flash size.
-UBI initialization time linearly depends on the number of physical eraseblocks on the flash.
-This means that the larger is the flash, the more time it takes for UBI to initialize (i.e., to attach the MTD device).
+Unfortunately, UBI performance scales linearly with flash size.
+UBI initialization time is directly proportional to the number of physical eraseblocks on the flash.
+This means that the larger the flash, the more time it takes for UBI to initialize (i.e., to attach the MTD device).
+Note: Starting with Linux v3.7 UBI offers an optional and experimental feature called "fastmap", which allows attaching in nearly constant time, see Fastmap.
 The initialization time depends on the flash I/O speed and (slightly) on the CPU speed, because:

 Here are some figures: